-Ginkgo biloba, or maidenhair, is a tree native to China that has existed for thousands of years and been cultivated across the globe for a variety of uses.
+Ginkgo biloba, or maidenhair, is a tree native to China that has been grown for thousands of years for a variety of uses.

-Because of its long history and relatively unchanged form, it's sometimes referred to as a living fossil.
+Because it’s the only surviving member of an ancient order of plants, it’s sometimes referred to as a living fossil.

 While its leaves and seeds are often used in traditional Chinese medicine, modern research primarily focuses on ginkgo extract, which is made from the leaves.